 By daycount we mean how we compute the difference in days between any two dates.

-It's important to keep earnings rates and borrowing rates on the same basis, and in municipal fiancé we've selected '30/360 daycount' to compute borrowing rates on bond issues and the earnings rates on the accounts they fund like their construction funds, refunding escrows, DSRFs, etc.
+It's important to keep earnings rates and borrowing rates on the same basis in order to compare them.
+In municipal fiancé we've selected '30/360 daycount' to compute borrowing rates on bond issues, as well as the earnings rates on accounts they fund like construction funds, refunding escrows, DSRFs, etc.

 Municipal bond calculations are on a '30/360 daycount' - which we like to say means a year is comprised of twelve 30 day long months, but which precisely means